TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 By looking, it only executes `syscall 231` and exits.
 However, at the end there lies `.byte 0xf, 0x0b`, which is `ud2`.\
 It is a trap instruction that would forcefully exit the program if syscall failed to exit the program, but turns out nsjail dont like it.

-By removing that line of code, the program can now perfectly run on the chal server. (the solve script is stored at `./sol.c`)
+By removing that line of code, the program can now perfectly run on the chal server.

 *Also Im deeply sorry for using a windows machine, which pasting multiline code is somehow slow, and the netcat connection just exits before the pasting complete.*\
-*Therefore I have compressed every function into a single line of code, which results into this not so readable code.*
+*Therefore I have compressed every function into a single line of code, which results into this not so readable code.*\
+*(the uncompressed solve script is in the attachments)*

 ```c
 typedef unsigned long long uint64_t;